gerryyang/mac-utils/tools/VPS/jekyll/my-jekyll-project/_posts/2022-08-07-bazel-in-action.markdown

 You can use [load visibility](https://bazel.build/concepts/visibility#load-visibility) to restrict who may load a `.bzl` file.

-## Types of build rules
+### Types of build rules

 The majority of build rules come in families, grouped together by language.
 For example, `cc_binary`, `cc_library` and `cc_test` are the build rules for C++ `binaries`, `libraries`, and `tests`, respectively.
 Other languages use the same naming scheme, with a different prefix, such as `java_*` for Java.
 Some of these functions are documented in the [Build Encyclopedia](https://bazel.build/reference/be/overview), but it is possible for anyone to create new rules.

+> *_binary

-* `*_binary` rules build executable programs in a given language.
+`*_binary` rules build executable programs in a given language.
 After a build, the executable will reside in the build tool's binary output tree at the corresponding name for the rule's label, so `//my:program` would appear at (for example) `$(BINDIR)/my/program`.

 In some languages, such rules also create a runfiles directory containing all the files mentioned in a `data` attribute belonging to the rule, or any rule in its transitive closure of dependencies; this set of files is gathered together in one place for ease of deployment to production.

+> *_test

-* `*_test` rules are a specialization of a `*_binary` rule, used for automated testing.
+`*_test` rules are a specialization of a `*_binary` rule, used for automated testing.
 Tests are simply programs that return zero on success.

 Like binaries, tests also have runfiles trees, and the files beneath it are the only files that a test may legitimately open at runtime.
 For example, a program `cc_test(name='x', data=['//foo:bar'])` may open and read `$TEST_SRCDIR/workspace/foo/bar` during execution.
 (Each programming language has its own utility function for accessing the value of `$TEST_SRCDIR`, but they are all equivalent to using the environment variable directly.)
 Failure to observe the rule will cause the test to fail when it is executed on a remote testing host.

+> *_library

-* `*_library` rules specify separately-compiled modules in the given programming language.
+`*_library` rules specify separately-compiled modules in the given programming language.
 Libraries can depend on other libraries, and binaries and tests can depend on libraries, with the expected separate-compilation behavior.

 ## [Dependencies](https://bazel.build/concepts/dependencies?hl=en)

 A target `A` depends upon a target `B` if `B` is needed by `A` at build or execution time.
-The depends upon relation induces a `Directed Acyclic Graph` (**DAG**) over targets, and it is called a dependency graph.
+The depends upon relation induces a `Directed Acyclic Graph` (**DAG 有向无环图**) over targets, and it is called a dependency graph.

 **A target's direct dependencies (直接依赖)** are those other targets reachable by a path of length 1 in the dependency graph. **A target's transitive dependencies (间接依赖)** are those targets upon which it depends via a path of any length through the graph.